uluhonolulu/DropnetExt/README.md

 * Open it in e.g. a popup window.
 Make sure the user clicks the blue button.
 * Now you can get an instance of the `DropNetClient` class and use its members to access Dropbox.
 * Check out a few useful extension methods in the DropnetExtensions class.
-* A blog post is coming soon.
+* See http://ivonna.biz/blog/2013/9/8/using-dropbox-in-your-net-application.aspx for more details.